raffiMRG/C242-PS362_diabetes_risk_prediction/README.md

 | Muhamad Raffi Gumilang            | A288B4KY2651 | Mobile Development | [raffimrg](https://www.linkedin.com/in/raffimrg)                              |
 | Muhammad Nur Iskandar Dzulqarnain | M200B4KY2978 | Machine Learning   | [Muhammad Nur Iskandar Dzulqarnain](https://www.linkedin.com/in/iskandardzz/) |
 | Fahmi Hanafi                      | A288B4KY1347 | Mobile Development | [fahmi hanafi](https://www.linkedin.com/in/fahmi-hanafi/)                     |

+## Overview
+Diabtic is a machine learning-driven application designed to assist users in predicting their risk of developing diabetes.
+The program analyzes health data such as BMI, blood pressure, cholesterol levels, and physical activity to provide personalized risk predictions and health insights.

+## Support
+For any issues or questions, feel free to reach out to the development team or refer to the comments within the code for guidance.